 Because of these reasons or effect of uncontrolled parameters, temperature and humidity are included as one important factor in the area of quality control.
-This is also to ensure that any detected errors in the readings of calibrated instruments is not the cause of temperature and humidity variations.
+This is also to ensure that any detected errors in the readings of calibrated instruments are not the cause of temperature and humidity variations.

-The instrument used to measure and monitor Temperature and humidity ( a thermo-hygrometer)
+The instrument used to measure and monitor Temperature and humidity (a Thermo-Hygrometer)

 In monitoring a temperature and humidity, we can use a separate thermometer and a humidity meter or hygrometer.
 But why waste our resources if we can have both in one instrument.
 This is now the thermo-hygrometer, a hygrometer thermometer meter in one.
 Today’s advancement, a chart recorder is also included depending on the manufacturer.
 The advantage of monitoring and recording are already in place.